Top C# Interview Questions

 C#Continue StatementBreak StatementControl Flow

-- continue: Skips the current iteration and proceeds to the next.
+- break: Exits the loop immediately. - continue: Skips the current iteration and proceeds to the next.
+Example:

 for (int i = 0; i < 5; i++) {